bu-528-sp19/Multi-cloud-defensive-load-balancing/README.md

 ## 3. Scope and Features Of The Project:

-*Hydra will feature:*
+*Hydra features:*

-- Request-level load balancing and queueing between hosts across clouds.
+- Request-level load balancing and queuing between hosts across clouds.
 - If the compute layer of one cloud provider goes down, the application should still function.
 - Distributed writes to all database solutions.
 - Ability to read from any healthy database server.
 - Eventual consistency of newly spawned databases via replication.
 - If the database layer of one cloud provider goes down, the application should still function.
+- DNS failover so that front-end can always be served
+- Resistance to & recovery from database outages

-*Hydra will not feature:*
+*Hydra does not feature:*

 - More efficient use of compute resources, as many of the servers will be heartbeating and anycasting between each other to track uptime and distribute data.
 - Full disaster recovery